-- Note 21 Impairment test of capitalized research and development: key assumptions underlying recoverable amounts and value in use. - Note 24 "Provision for credit losses for trade receivables and other contract assets" the Company reviews its trade and other receivables for evidence of their recoverability. - Notes 23 and 6 "Impairment of investments in subsidiaries" determine the recoverability of investments in subsidiaries whenever indicators of impairment are present.
+- Note 20 Impairment test of capitalized research and development: key assumptions underlying recoverable amounts and value in use. - Note 22 "Expected credit losses on financial assets" the Company reviews its trade and other receivables for evidence of their recoverability. - Notes 21 and 6 "Impairment of investments in subsidiaries" determine the recoverability of investments in subsidiaries whenever indicators of impairment are present.